Join a Group

 The UMM also sponsors Boy Scout Troop #439, Cub Scout Pack #478, and co-ed Venture Crew scouts.

 Remember, "We include all male members and friends of St. Paul's as members of The United Methodist Men.
 There are no dues or fees to join - so come and be with us!"
-Information about current projects can be found each month in the Epistle newsletter.
-Minutes from meetings and reports from the UMM are available by contacting the church office.

 • Sanctuary Choir & Joyful Ringers!